vmware-tanzu/velero/design/restic-backup-and-restore-progress.md

 ### restic restore progress

-The `restic ls` command returns the number of files in a backup, including the size of each file.
+The `restic stats` command returns the total size of a backup.
-This can be compared with the total size of these files in the volume periodically to calculate the completion percentage of the restore.
+This can be compared with the total size the volume periodically to calculate the completion percentage of the restore.
 The PodVolumeRestore CR's status will be updated with this information.

 ## Detailed Design